The Glimmer

 Only with God.
 Only with His unexplainably great power and knowledge.

-That is extremely hard to hear when you’re in the bottom of a dark and lonely hole.
+That’s extremely hard to hear when you’re in the bottom of a dark, lonely hole.

 Maybe you’re battling an illness, watching a loved one suffer, or having relationship conflicts.
-I don’t know what you’re going through right now, but I can tell you this: the hole you seem to be stuck in will only feel darker if you sit there and sulk alone.
-When you decide to believe the God with unexplainably great power and knowledge, at least there’s a chance to get out of the hole and see light again.
+I don’t know what you’re going through right now, but I can tell you this: The hole you seem to be stuck in will only feel darker if you sit there alone and sulk.
+When you decide to believe the God with unexplainably great power and knowledge, at least there’s a chance to get out of the hole and see the light again.

-And, by the way, belief is a choice.
+And by the way, belief is a choice.
 You have to make a decision to trust God.
 It’s definitely not going to come naturally.
-At least not now.
-Maybe, when you were little, it was easy to trust God—before you entered the world of college and bills and marriage and retirement.

-Our only chance—our ONLY HOPE—of seeing even a glimmer of light is to take hold of the only One who is the Light.
+When life feels like a dark, bottomless pit, our only hope of seeing even a glimmer of light is to cling to the only One who is the Light.

 No other person or thing is the light.
-That prestigious college, that precious job, that adoring spouse, or that beautiful house won’t be with you forever.
+That prestigious college, fancy job title, adoring spouse, or beautiful house won’t be with you forever.
 It won’t be a life preserver in the storm or a safety net for a fall.

-I’ve tried to make things make me happy, but they didn’t.
-I’ve put up idol after idol, believing I would be satisfied once I reached my goals and fulfilled my plans.
-But my idols left me feeling pretty empty.
+I know that because I’ve sought many other flickering sources of light.
+I’ve tried to find happiness in things.
+I’ve put up idol after idol, believing I’d be satisfied once I reached my goals and fulfilled my plans.
+But my idols left me feeling empty.
 They didn’t shed light on the truth or protect me from sin.
 In fact, they did the opposite.

-If we could simply take God at His word, the Christian walk would be a whole lot easier.
-So that’s really the challenge in our lives—deciding what to do with what we know.
-Will we use the Truth as a weapon against Satan’s lies, as we are commanded (Ephesians 6:17)?
+If we could simply trust what God says, life would be a lot easier.
+So that’s really the challenge in our lives: deciding what to do with what we know.
+Will we use the Truth as a weapon against Satan’s lies, as we’re commanded (Ephesians 6:17)?
 Or will we just let the Truth forever rest in our minds and instead gobble up the empty “truths” of this evil world?

 Only you can decide.